 Help Lisa save the highly endangered pangolin

 This is one of the strangest little creatures we have come across.
 An armored ant-eater who walks on two legs all hunched over balanced by a big tail.
 The front legs (more like arms) dig into termite/ant mounds while his long sticky tongue slurps them up.
 A fun fact; the tongue is actually attached in his stomach for more efficient harvesting.
+The pangolin an endangered species in Africa is on the brink of being lost.

 Killed for its scales

-An amazingly cute harmless little fellow who is one of the most endangered mammals on the planet.
+This amazingly cute harmless little fellow is one of the most endangered mammals on the planet.
 With thousands killed each year their numbers are dwindling at an alarming rate.
 Unfortunately their armor scales are considered valuable in the illegal wildlife trade.
 Some locals also use them for tribal ceremonies and food.
 They are caught in the wild, stuffed into a sack and carried to a local village or shipped off to Asia.
 Many die enroute.
 A fortunate few are rescued before its too late.

 There is Hope